 Dr. Alexis Easley, Director of Graduate Studies

-The English Graduate Program is a dynamic intellectual community focused on intensive study of literature, writing, and new media.
+The Master of Arts in English Literature program is a dynamic intellectual community focused on intensive study of literature, writing, and new media.
 While investigating a diverse array of texts, students develop professional skills in advanced writing, speaking, editing, research, and textual analysis.
 They also have opportunities to gain work experience in editing, teaching, and program administration.

 Our faculty members are accomplished scholars who produce cutting-edge research; they also take pride in being master teachers and mentors.
 Courses and seminars are capped at 14 and 12 students, respectively, allowing for lively classroom engagement and personalized attention.
 The flexibility of our evening course schedule allows students to engage in a rigorous academic program while pursuing other career and personal goals.